-Action Addressees Markers Responsible individuals and organs Implemen tation period Developing an overall anti- discrimination and anti- mobbing policy for the Institute.
-All ISP PAN employees A resolution of the Scientific Council Director Disciplinary Board of the Scientific Council Disciplinary Proceedings Representative of the Scientific Council Legal counsel Adoption of the resolution by the end of 2024

-Holding workshops on All ISP PAN - Number of Plenipotentiary for The first discrimination, mobbing, and employees workshops equal treatment; half of sexual harassment to broaden external workshop 2023 the staff's knowledge about ISP PAN - Number of entity specialized (required these phenomena, their management participants in the anti- for the identification, and the ways (Director and discrimination workshops of reacting to them.
-Deputy - Training subject matter to be Directors, materials funded department from the heads, NAWA praesidium of grant) the Scientific Council)
+Action Addressees Markers Responsible individuals and organs Implement ation period Developing an overall anti- discrimination and anti- mobbing policy for the Institute.
+All ISP PAN employees A resolution of the Scientific Council Director Disciplinary Board of the Scientific Council Disciplinary Proceedings Representative of the Scientific Council Legal counsel Adoption of the resolution by the end of 2024 Holding workshops on discrimination, mobbing, and sexual harassment to broaden the staff's knowledge about these phenomena, their identification, and the ways of reacting to them.
+All ISP PAN employees ISP PAN management (Director and Deputy Directors, department heads, praesidium of the Scientific Council) Number of workshops Number of participants Training materials Plenipotentiary for equal treatment; external workshop entity specialized in the anti- discrimination subject matter The first half of 2023 (required for the workshops to be funded from the NAWA grant)